Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/implementatiemodel/cultureel-erfgoed-basisregistratie/ontwerpstandaard/2025-01-20/generator-webuniversum-json.report.md

 #||# -------------------------------------

-2025-09-24T12:51:09.545Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#locatorDesignator which acts as a parent.
+2025-09-24T13:13:21.443Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#locatorDesignator which acts as a parent.
 Using original URI as fallback.

-2025-09-24T12:51:09.548Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#locatorDesignator which acts as a parent.
+2025-09-24T13:13:21.445Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#locatorDesignator which acts as a parent.
 Using original URI as fallback.

-2025-09-24T12:51:09.549Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#postName which acts as a parent.
+2025-09-24T13:13:21.446Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#postName which acts as a parent.
 Using original URI as fallback.

-2025-09-24T12:51:09.549Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#adminUnitL1 which acts as a parent.
+2025-09-24T13:13:21.446Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#adminUnitL1 which acts as a parent.
 Using original URI as fallback.

+Error: Unable to find the assigned URI for range http://id.loc.gov/datatypes/edtf/EDTF of attribute [urn:oslo-toolchain:7719937064a3b9b3dc4e60ab509fcfb2aaa64a603a739491989eb3c75ff77cca](all-cultureel-erfgoed-basisregistratie.jsonld#L3153).

+    at JsonWebuniversumGenerationService.addPropertySpecificInformation (/usr/local/lib/node_modules/@oslo-flanders/json-webuniversum-generator/lib/JsonWebuniversumGenerationService.js:270:19)

+    at /usr/local/lib/node_modules/@oslo-flanders/json-webuniversum-generator/lib/JsonWebuniversumGenerationService.js:190:95

+    at process.processTicksAndRejections (node:internal/process/task_queues:95:5)

+    at async Promise.all (index 0)

+    at async JsonWebuniversumGenerationService.generateEntityData (/usr/local/lib/node_modules/@oslo-flanders/json-webuniversum-generator/lib/JsonWebuniversumGenerationService.js:192:32)